 Ever had embarrassing memories at school?
 Times where you felt scared of something?
 Friends who made you feel left out?
 Yup, even these can contribute to an inner child in need of healing, even though most of us can relate to these very common experiences.

-That’s where these inner child journal prompts come in.
+That’s where these inner child writing exercises come in.
 Journaling is a powerful and effective way to connect with your inner child and work through any negative feelings still festering in your unconscious mind.
 Let’s dive in and see how!

 What is inner child healing and why is it important?

-Inner child healing is going back to those past events, emotions, and potential trauma from your childhood and unpacking them.
-It will help you revisit the wounds from the most formative years of your life in an attempt to address them and work toward personal development.
+Inner child healing is going back to early wounds, emotions, and potential trauma from your childhood and unpacking them without judgment.
+It will help you revisit the negative experiences from the most formative years of your life.
+Not in a way that causes you further stress, but for doing the necessary work to create a safe space for your adult mind.

 It’s important to take a step back and assess the upbringing, social environment, authoritative influences, cultural values, and life events you faced during your childhood.